sajid46/HutchFETest/README.md

 Welcome to the coding test for the Hutch Front End Developer position.
 In this repository, you'll find a very bare bones Angular SPA containing some interfaces from one of our games and some services to load mock data that fulfils the interface contracts.

-Working in the branch you have been assigned, we would like you to work through the following tasks:
+We would like you to work through the following tasks:

 ## Displaying the PortalSync data